ils246/differential_misalignment/README.md

 This is the reproducibility package for the paper 'The Differential Misalignment of Large Language Models in Evaluating Press Freedom'

-Here’s a complete, professional version for the `code/` section of your README, including a description of the Stata do-file:

 ---

 ## `code/`